 The goal here is to understand the rules for new cell tower locations in your community.
-Finding out is fairly easy: Simply call your city/ county zoning office and ask about the requirements/ prohibitions for a cell tower on your land – specifically on your land.
+Finding out is fairly easy: Simply call your city/county zoning office and ask about the requirements/prohibitions for a cell tower on your land – specifically on your land.
 You may be directed to a zoning map of your area, which shows zoning codes for the entire city or county.
-It’s possible that your property is zoned in a way that prohibits cell tower builds, in which case, you can stop here.
+It’s possible that your property is zoned in a way that prohibits cell tower builds – in which case, you can stop here.
 Generally speaking, towers are not allowed in residential zones (or even near residential property); they are typically zoned for construction in commercial or industrial areas.
 On the other end of the spectrum, if there are no prohibitions on cell tower locations and they could, in fact, be placed anywhere with ease, then the “uniqueness factor” of your land decreases significantly, since any interested wireless carrier could just as easily build on your neighbor’s property as on yours.
-An ideal situation that would improve your chances is: your property is zoned industrial and all nearby properties are residential.
-The least advantageous situation for determining a cell tower location would be: your property is zoned residential and nearby properties are industrial.
+An ideal situation that would improve your chances is: your property is zoned industrial, and all nearby properties are residential.
+The least advantageous situation for determining a cell tower location would be that your property is zoned residential and nearby properties are industrial.

 To do this, you can check individual wireless service providers’ coverage maps by visiting their websites.
-Coverage maps for the Big Four Wireless Carriers are:
+Coverage maps for the Big Four (now Big Three) Wireless Carriers are:

 Carrier Coverage Map: Darkest areas = best coverage; White areas = No coverage